umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/User-Picker/index.md

 ## MVC View Example

-Please note that getting the Value of the property will simply return a user ID - properties of the User can be accessed by referencing UserService.
+Please note that getting the Value of the property will return the user ID - properties of the User can be accessed by referencing UserService.

 ### Typed